Seddryck/NBi/_documentation/compare-configuration.md

 To specify that your column is a boolean column, just add the attribute *type* with the value *boolean*

-### Default type for a result-set
+### Default behaviour
+By default, if nothing is specified, NBi will consider that all key columns are *text* and all value columns are *numeric*.

-The xml attribute *values-default-type* of the xml element *equalTo* lets you define the default type of your result-set.
+You can override this setting for value columns with the xml attribute *values-default-type* of the xml element *equalTo*.
+It lets you define the default type of your result-set.
 If your result-set contains lot of boolean, in place of specifying for each column that the type is boolean, you can simply define that the *values-default-type* is *boolean*.
 The possible option for this attribute are *text*, *numeric*, *dateTime*, *boolean*.

-## Xml syntax
+## Specification column by column (index-based)

+If the attributes above are not enough to correctly define your settings, you can configure the role, type and tolerance of a specific column by adding an element *column*.

-NBi’s xml syntax  is to define *columns* tags in your equal constraint:
+NBi’s xml syntax  is to define *column* tags in your *equalTo* (or *subset-of* and *superset-of*) constraint:

 {% highlight xml %}
 <assert>